nyoupaneroshan/whatsapp/README.md

 # WhatsApp Message Sender via CSV

 This project allows you to send WhatsApp messages to multiple recipients using a CSV file.
-It utilizes the WhatsApp Web interface to automate the message sending process using Node.js and Puppeteer.
+It utilizes the WhatsApp Web interface to automate the message sending process using html css & js

 ## Features

 - Send personalized WhatsApp messages to a list of contacts.
 - Uses a CSV file to manage recipients and messages.
-- Automates the WhatsApp Web interface for message sending.
+- Automates? the WhatsApp Web interface for message sending.

-## Requirements

-- Node.js
-- Puppeteer
-- A CSV parser library (e.g., `csv-parser`)

 ## Installation